RafalKucharskiPK/query_PT/README.md

 Query public transport connections for set of trip requests (from origin to a destination at given departure time).

-> This python library uses OpenTripPlanner to query single or multiple trips (origin, destination, departure time) for their detailed PT connection.
+> This python library uses OpenTripPlanner to query single or multiple trips (origin, destination, departure time) for their detailed PT routes.
 >
 > It was succesfully applied to query 3 million trips from 6 different cities in one of our research projects.
 ---